 When the yield curve is positive (normal), as shown above, the yield of short-term bonds will always have lower yields than those of long-term bonds.
 However, if investors expect future interest rates to fall or for their stock market investments to perform poorly for whatever reason, they would purchase long-term (i.e., 10-year) bonds at higher yields.
 This has the potential to increase demand for these longer-term bonds to an extent to which the yield curve will flatten, thereby causing long-term bonds to be no more attractive than short-term bonds.

 Although a flat yield curve can sometimes return back to normal, what can result afterwards is an inverted yield curve.
 This means that short-term bonds are offering higher interest rates than long-term bonds, which is widely regarded as a bad sign for the economy.
+In early April 2022, the yield curve inverted for the first time since 2019.

 The reason this matters, is because the inverted yield curve is a strong leading indicator of an upcoming recession.
 As of writing, the yield curve has correctly predicted the last 6 recessions over the past 5 decades, even if there's a 7 to 24 month delay before a recession even occurs after the yield curve inverts.